Stability analysis of time-delay systems in the parametric space: Problem definition

-Consider a linear TDS with a characteristic function $f(s, \bm{\tau})$ given in an explicit form.
-Starting from a parametric point $\bm{\tau^0} \in \mathcal{T}$, two versions of the problem are defined: \begin{enumerate}[label=(P\arabic*)] \item \textbf{Stability equivalence along a line}.
-Find the maximum segment $\mathcal{E} \subset \mathcal{T}$ along a predefined direction originating from $\bm{\tau^0}$ such that $NU_f(\bm{\tau^0}) = NU_f(\bm{\tau}), \forall \bm{\tau} \in \mathcal{E}$. \item \textbf{Stability equivalence inside a region}.
-Find $\mathcal{M}_{f}(\bm{\tau^0})$, representing the maximum stability equivalence region surrounding $\bm{\tau^0}$. \end{enumerate} Likewise, the paper presents two versions of the method (line-based in Section \ref{section:line} and region-based in Section \ref{section:region}) for solving both problems.
-For the method to be applicable, the following hypotheses must hold: \begin{enumerate}[label=(H\arabic*)] \item System characteristic function must be holomorphic in the open right half complex-plane and continuous on the imaginary axis for all $\bm{\tau} \in \mathcal{T}$.
+Likewise, the paper presents two versions of the method (line-based in section \ref{section:line} and region-based in section \ref{section:region}) for solving both problems.
+For the method to be applicable, the following hypotheses must hold: \begin{enumerate}[label=(H\arabic*)] \item System characteristic function must be holomorphic in the open right half complex-plane, continuous on the imaginary axis for all $\bm{\tau} \in \mathcal{T}$ and continuously differentiable with respect to $\bm{\tau}$ in the closed right half complex-plane.
 These conditions hold for a majority of TDS, but they fail for most systems with spatially distributed and/or fractional dynamics. \item The characteristic function must satisfy